Procrastinator's Guide to Developing Genius Ideas

 I find it easier to develop ideas when the topic is something I know a lot about or am really interested in.

 The more you know about something the easier it is to garner ideas to build up your topic.

-- Try to find an interesting topic or idea
+- Try to find or research an interesting topic

 This isn't always possible though and I understand that it may be difficult to think of ideas on topics that disinterest you, but if you do have the option to pick your own topic, then pick a topic that you're passionate about.